brianpatrick/cosmic-view-life/README.md

                             Directory holding texture files for points.
     -v, --verbose         Verbose output.

+TODO: NEED TO REWRITE THIS BASED ON NEW JSON INPUT FILE FORMAT

+Notes:
+   - Processing order of input data is important.
+Points define transforms that are used by other assets and need to be done first.

 The input CSV file tells the program what to do.
 In each dir (mammals_families_species and mammals_families_orders_species), take a look at the [...]_dataset.csv file.
 Each line tells the program which data csv file to load and what to do with it,